Our students keep making us proud by bringing innovations to life! Get inspired by projects created by our students.

 The members of HUST, who are all students at the Programme in Innovation Engineering at Halmstad University, have their goals set high.

-– We want to win the race, and our chances to do so are good, but we do not settle at that.
-Our goal is to change the motor industry, and by that contributing to a more sustainable future, Adam Jisland, project leader for HUST, says, and continues:
+”We want to win the race, and our chances to do so are good, but we don’t settle for that.
+Our goal is to change the automotive industry, and through that contribute to a more sustainable future”, says Adam Jisland, project leader for HUST, and continues:

-– In order to reach our long-term goals, we belive that HUST needs to live on, even after this year’s race.
+”In order to reach our long-term goals, we believe that HUST needs to live on, even after this year’s race.
 We strive towards making a lasting impression, and we hope that future students will feel motivated to keep developing new versions of the car.
-The race in Australia is held every two years, but there are also races in USA, South Africa and Chile, so if you want to, it’s possible to compete at least once a year.
-I deram about bringing my future grand children to the University and show them all the HUST-cars.
+The race in Australia is held every two years, but there are also races in the USA, South Africa and Chile, so if you want to, it’s possible to compete at least once a year.
+I dream about bringing my future grandchildren to the University and showing them all the HUST cars.”

-We want to win the race, and our chances to do so are good, but we do not settle at that.
-Our goals is to change the motor industry, and by that to contribute to a mor sustainable future – Adam Jisland
+”We want to win the race, and our chances to do so are good, but we don’t settle for that.
+Our goals is to change the motor industry, and by that to contribute to a mor sustainable future.”

 A large-scale project

-– To be a part of HUST is very rewarding, both on long and short terms.
+”To be a part of HUST is very rewarding, both in the long and short term.
 We compare HUST to an extra education, because we learn so much from it.
 It’s also a big advantage that we are still students.
 The academic world is quite forgiving.
 We are allowed to try out ideas, and if we fail, we just try again.
-It’s a good platform for development, Adam Jisland says.
+It’s a good platform for development”, says Adam Jisland.

 Linn Persson agrees:

-– HUST is our pet project.
-We live and breath HUST.
+”HUST is our pet project.
+We live and breathe HUST.
 The project members have all become close friends, and we hang out almost constantly.
 We have been allowed to take a lot of responsibility for the project, and it has been a very interesting and awarding process.
-We are creating something that we belive in, and that will result in good things, both for us and for society.
-We are workning with innovation and sustainability, and we apply all our university courses in this project.
+We are creating something that we believe in, and that will result in good things, both for us and for society.
+We are working with innovation and sustainability, and we apply all our university courses in this project.
 It’s leadership.
 It’s solidity.
 It’s mechanics.
 It’s everything.
-It’s very good to be allowed to try our wings in a safe environment, she adds.
+It’s very good to be allowed to test our wings in a safe environment”, she adds.

-HUST is our pet project.
-We live and breath HUST. – Linn Persson
+”HUST is our pet project.
+We live and breath HUST.”

 The Grand Cooperative Driving Challenge (GCDC)

-At the end of May in 2016, six students from Halmstad University competed in The Grand Cooperative Driving Challenge and won.
+At the end of May 2016, six students from Halmstad University competed in The Grand Cooperative Driving Challenge and won.
 The students turned an ordinary car into one which is partly self-driving.
 It also has the ability to talk to and interact with other vehicles in traffic.